burakburuk/javascript-boilerplate/README.md

 # javascript-test
-It creates a javascript template
+It is a javascript template for ES6 projects